kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

     # Initialize a kubeflow app:
-    export KFAPP=<your choice of application directory name> (ensure this is lowercase) export CONFIG=<file path or url to config to use, for example: https://raw.githubusercontent.com/kubeflow/kubeflow/v0.6.2/bootstrap/config/kfctl_k8s_istio.0.6.2.yaml>
+    export KFAPP=<your choice of application directory name> (ensure this is lowercase)
-    kfctl init ${KFAPP} --config=${CONFIG}
+    # Set the configuration file to use, such as the file specified below:
+    export CONFIG="{{% config-uri-k8s-istio %}}"

-    # Generate and deploy the app:
+    # Generate and deploy Kubeflow:
+    mkdir ${KFAPP}
     cd ${KFAPP}
-    kfctl generate all -V
-    kfctl apply all -V
+    kfctl apply -V -f ${CONFIG}
     ```

     * ${KFAPP} - the name of a directory where you want Kubeflow configurations to be stored.
-This directory is created when you run kfctl init.
 If you want a custom deployment name, specify that name here.
 The value of this variable becomes the name of your deployment.
 The value of this variable cannot be greater than 25 characters.
 It must contain just the directory name, not the full path to the directory.

 1. Check the resources deployed correctly in namespace `kubeflow`